Ceramic vs induction hobs: Which one is right for your kitchen, budget, and cooking habits?

 "Ceramic hobs heat the full cooking zone, creating increased opportunities for heat to escape, as well as risking accidental burns," says Maurizio Servergnini, "and they only achieve approximately 70% efficiency."

 Alternatively, gas ovens and hobs might be the choice for you if easy, responsive cooking is top priority.
+Although some of the best range cookers can also be specified with ceramic or induction hobs.

 Ceramic vs induction hobs: Which is more expensive?